-This prospectus provides you with a general description of us and the common units that may be offered by the selling unitholders.
-In connection with any offer or sale of common units by the selling unitholders under this prospectus, the selling unitholders are required to provide this prospectus and, in certain cases, a prospectus supplement that will contain specific information about the selling unitholders and the terms of that offering.
+This prospectus provides you with a general description of us and the senior subordinated series C units and common units that may be offered by the selling unitholders.
+In connection with any offer or sale of senior subordinated series C units and/or common units by the selling unitholders under this prospectus, the selling unitholders are required to provide this prospectus and, in certain cases, a prospectus supplement that will contain specific information about the selling unitholders, the terms of that offering and the securities being offered.
 The prospectus supplement also may add to, update or change information in this prospectus.
 If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in the prospectus supplement.
 You should read carefully this prospectus, any prospectus supplement and the additional information described below under the heading "Where You Can Find More Information."

-Throughout this prospectus, when we use the terms "we," "us" and "our" and similar terms, we are referring to Crosstex Energy, L.P., or to Crosstex Energy, L.P. and its subsidiaries, collectively, as the context requires.
+As used in this prospectus, "we," "us" and "our" and similar terms mean Crosstex Energy, L.P. and its subsidiaries, unless the context indicates otherwise.